 Anyone Welcome | Thursday 5pm – 6pm | Weekly on Zoom

 Long-time church member Geoffrey Hetherington runs this group on Zoom each week.
-They are studying the book of Acts at the moment.
 They typically watch a video online before coming together to discuss it on Zoom.

 This group is held at the home of Diane Speed in Waverley, a scant 10 minutes from Darling Point.
 Over dinner (provided) friendships develop and deepen.
 The different topics considered afterwards look at what the Bible teaches about theological and/or life questions, with starter thoughts leading into group discussion.
 Members are invited to suggest topics on which the leader prepares the next study, e.g. the Joy of Faith, the Cost of Forgiveness.